zhangtianyuan666/LongMetagenome/README.md

 # Computational Tools and Resources for Metagenomics for Nanopore and PacBio sequencing

 适用于长读长（PacBio和ONT）宏基因组软件和资源汇总
-更新时间(Update)：2024/6/2
+更新时间(Update)：2024/7/28
 项目主页(Project homepage):https://github.com/zhangtianyuan666/LongMetagenome/

 ## Figure 1
 ![image](https://github.com/zhangtianyuan666/LongMetagenome/assets/99855545/f10a21ec-11c0-4e00-8c06-3298e17aed41)
 Figure 1.
-The origin and development of the long-read metagenome study.
+The origin and development of the long-read metagenome studys.
 Purple represents the origin stage of metagenomics, symbolizing the early beginnings and conception of the field (1991-2010).
 Green signifies the development of long-read metagenomics, indicating the period of advancement where longer DNA sequencing reads were introduced, enhancing the resolution and capabilities of metagenomic analysis (2011-2018).
 Orange signifies the maturation and expansion phase of long-read metagenomics, highlighting a stage where this technology became more refined, widely adopted, and its applications broadened significantly (2019-2024+).

 ## Figure 2
 ![image](https://github.com/zhangtianyuan666/LongMetagenome/assets/99855545/2ecc11e2-bc75-4969-95ab-75c6abf080a0)